DivineRPG/DivineRPG/PROGRESS/Alpha Release.md

 + Scorcher - (Needs AI port and EntityScorcherShot)
 + The Watcher - (Needs a big AI port)
 + Wildfire - (Like AridWarrior)

-Vanilla Mob (Pets) not needed in Alpha, but might be easy to do them all at once:
 + Grizzle / Grizzle White - (Follow example of Ehu)
 + HellPig - (Follow example of Ehu)
 + Husk - (Follow example of Ehu)